mengtianli/mengtianli.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I will join [Shanghai Film Academy](https://sfa.shu.edu.cn/) of Shanghai University as an Assistant Prof.!
+I will join [Shanghai Film Academy](https://sfa.shu.edu.cn/) of Shanghai University as a Lecturer!